altimetrik-digital-enablement-demo-hub/platform-github-actions/README.md

 ## How to Use

 - All reusable workflows live under the `.github/workflows/` folder.
-- These workflows use `workflow_call` and can be referenced in service repositories via:
+- These workflows use `workflow_call` and can be referenced in service repositories via: ` uses: altimetrik-digital-enablement-demo-hub/platform-github-actions/.github/workflows/dev-node-build.yml@v0.0.1`
 - You can visit [reference section](./.github/workflows/README.md) to understand complete setup.

 ```yaml